 Length: 42 inches

 The bike’s shipping weight is 133 lbs and package dimensions are 40 X 8 X 33 inches

 The bike doesn’t come with much in the way of accessories which is standard for spin bikes.
 The only accessory is a water bottle holder at the front of the handlebars.
 You slide the bottle in and out as needed.
 It is positioned out of the way of most of your sweat so won’t get wet and slip out of your grip or be gross to pick up.
 Also you won’t need to check your workout to get a drink.

-You can buy dual sided pedals for the bike that cost $99 when you buy them with the bike.
+You can buy dual sided pedals for the bike they are extra even when you buy them with the bike.